powerhousepro69/videoinfox/readme.md

 #### This update:  &nbsp; &nbsp; View Downloads  and  Last Download.

-Fix: Valid clipboard content was being cleared after the above options were run then quit.
+Fix: &nbsp; Valid clipboard content was being cleared after the above options were run then quit.

-Clipboard Policy: There are only 2 circumstances when valid clipboard content will be cleared.
+Clipboard Policy: &nbsp; There are only 2 circumstances when valid clipboard content will be cleared.

-1. User copies to clipboard.
-2. Clipboard has been played.
+1. User copies to clipboard.  &nbsp;    2.
+Clipboard has been played.